EAD & Associates, LLC - Emergency Management and Special Needs Consultants Link to Home Page

 Products

-EAD & Associates, LLC recommends the following products designed for first responders and individuals with special needs in emergency situations:
+EAD & Associates, LLC recommends the following products designed for first responders and individuals with functional and access needs in emergency situations:

 Woman in a wheelchair with service dog dressed in CERT team uniform

-EAD & Associates, LLC is proud to present our latest product designed to help seniors and people with disabilities get better prepared for all kinds of disasters.
+EAD & Associates, LLC is proud to present our award-winning tool designed to help people take important steps to being better prepared for emergencies and disasters.

 Emergency response side of Readiness Wheel